ryanhlewis/VoxelEarth/README.md

 [ ✔ ] **GPU Voxelization**: Optimize the voxelization process using CUDA shaders for on-demand voxelization (credit to Forceflow's implementation)

-[ㅤ] **Texture Fixes**: Our current GPU voxelization gets textures mostly accurate, but is somewhat spotty with white/black pixels and needs to be revised.
+[ ✔ ] **Texture Fixes**: Our current GPU voxelization gets textures mostly accurate, but is somewhat spotty with white/black pixels and needs to be revised.

 [ ✔ ] **Rotation Fixes**: Convert 3D Tiles from ECEF to ENU to properly orient the object before voxelizing and have "flat voxels" instead of diagonal (credit to Google Earth team for this advice).